mrbouquet69/Plywood/README.md

 Adds a plywood type pane block.

-## 📸 Screenshots

-> [!TIP]
-> Drag and drop some high-quality gameplay screenshots or GIFs right here into your GitHub editor to showcase your mod visually!

 ## 📦 Downloads & Installation

 You can download official builds of this mod from the following platforms: